fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 ## Firmware Server Discovery

 When it is time for an IoT device to perform a firmware upgrade, the device performs couple of steps to decide the location to download the needed firmware.
-A device might need to download the new firmware when it is either booting for the first time after deployment or there is a need to upgrade to a newer upgraded firmware available.
+A device might need to download the new firmware when it is either booting for the first time after deployment or there is a need to upgrade to a newer firmware.

 The server discovery procedure starts with the boot-loader attempting to access a server that is local to the domain in which the device operates.
 The URL to look for a local server is automatically generated using the DHCP domain name.